sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 4. A feature could be configured as kubernetes-mode only.
     * The switch image will not have this container image as embedded (in other words no local copy).
-    * The switch image must have systemctl service file and any associated bash scripts for this feature.
+    * The switch must have systemctl service file and any associated bash scripts for this feature.
       - This is required to set the inter-dependency and other rules to meet to start/stop this feature, which includes support to warm/fast/cold reboots.
     * The service/scripts must ensure all dependencies across other features are met.
     * The feature is still controlled by switch as start/stop/enable/disable.